Bose SoundSport Free True Wireless Earbuds Review Review Facts

 Reviewers say that the headphones offer decent noise blocking, but they are an earbud, so some noise will naturally leak in.
 Some reviewers noted that the sound leaks were so bad in louder environments that they could barely hear, though this was not a universal complaint.

 Most reviewers described the headphone sound quality as on par when compared to other Bose products.
-One drawback mentioned by users, however, was that the connection between the earbuds wasn’t always reliable.
+One drawback mentioned by users, however, was that the connection between the earbuds wasn’t always reliable, which is important for this bose SoundSport free review.
 Dropouts were an issue for some, and although they re-connect instantaneously on most occasions, it’s a really annoying issue.
 Many reviewers characterized the sound-quality of the Bose headphones as better than the Apple Air Pods.

 Most reviewers noted that the Bluetooth connection to their smartphones was good, but some did mention that they experienced issues with dropouts, usually with one earbud dropping out over the other.
 Since the myriad of complaints came out about this issue, Bose released a firmware update, and the problem seems to be resolved (for most).
 One issue that seems to be ever present is that when watching and listening to videos, the sound is a bit finicky and not always in sync.

 The headphones come with StayHear+ Sports tips.
 These feature an outer fin that helps the headphones to stay put inside the ear.
 Extra winged tips are included for security and to help keep the earbuds in place.

 Here’s the thing, while the headphones fit very well and probably won’t fall out no matter how hard your HIIT

 workout is, many reviewers didn’t find the Free's super comfortable and found them tough to wear for long periods of time.
 They are lightweight, but users said that they could definitely feel these sitting in their ear.

 There’s no doubt that these are super secure, though, compared to other wireless headphone designs, as you could probably state from this bose SoundSport free review.